(Tap footnote number to read it; tap up arrow (↑) to scroll back up to verse. Old Testament quotations/allusions are underlined.)

 - This mystery is great, but I speak about the Anointed and about the church.

 - And nevertheless, each one of you must show preference to his own wife in the same way as he does to himself; but the wife must see that she reveres(35)“reveres” is the weakest possible way to accurately translate the Greek word here.
-It’s the same Greek word that’s used in the phrase “fear the Lord”.
+It’s the same Greek word that’s used in the phrase “reverently fear the Lord”.
 Therefore, translating it “the wife must see that she reverently fears her husband” would be more consistent with typical biblical usage.
-While its primary meaning is “fear”, it also can mean to “awe” or “revere”.
-In the last sense, it means “to reverence, venerate, to treat with deference or reverential obedience” (Thayer’s).
+While its primary meaning is “fear”, it can also have the additional nuance of to “awe” or to “revere”.
+In that last sense, it means “to reverence, venerate, to treat with deference or reverential obedience” (Thayer’s).
 It’s typically translated “reverently fear” in the BOS Bible, and the noun form of this word is used in verse 21 of this very chapter. her husband.

 Click to Collapse this Chapter

 - Children, obey your parents in the Lord, for this is right.